23alexb/Drag_Race_Followings/README.md

   - Functions to explore data and get common statistical output, such as correlations, p-values, and confusion matrices ('Explore_Data.py')
   - Jupyter Notebook for All Stars analysis ('What Makes an All Star?.ipynb')

+To view the analysis, read the "What Makes an All Star?.ipynb" Jupyter Notebook.
+This was compiled shortly after the cast of All Stars Season 5 was announced.
+The analysis is supplemented by provided .csv files, as well as the Python modules used to scrape data from the web.
+Issues may occur over time as people edit the Wikipedia page in a way that the 'Wikipedia_Web_Scrape.py' module was not designed to process.